Garden

 andSTDERR

-data out of containers - Annotate containers with arbitrary metadata
+data out of containers. - Annotate containers with arbitrary metadata.

-- Snapshot containers for redeploys without downtime
+- Snapshot containers for redeploys without downtime.

 For more information, see the Garden repository on GitHub.

-Garden-runC
+Garden-runC back end

 Garden-runC has the following features: